Daniel Day-Lewis: 1980s

 During the early 1980s, Day-Lewis worked in theatre and television, including Frost in May (where he played an impotent man-child) and How Many Miles to Babylon? (as a World War I officer torn between allegiances to Britain and Ireland) for the BBC.
 Eleven years after his film debut, Day-Lewis had a small part in the film Gandhi (1982) as Colin, a South African street thug who racially bullies the title character.
 In late 1982, he had his big theatre break when he took over the lead in Another Country, which had premiered in late 1981.
 Next, he took on a supporting role as the conflicted, but ultimately loyal, first mate in The Bounty (1984).
 He next joined the Royal Shakespeare Company, playing Romeo in Romeo and Juliet and Flute in A Midsummer Night's Dream.

 In 1985, Day-Lewis gave his first critically acclaimed performance playing a young gay English man in an interracial relationship with a Pakistani youth in the film My Beautiful Laundrette.
 Directed by Stephen Frears, and written by Hanif Kureishi, the film is set in 1980s London during Margaret Thatcher's tenure as Prime Minister.
 It is the first of three Day-Lewis films to appear in the BFI's 100 greatest British films of the 20th century, ranking 50th.
+Day-Lewis gained further public notice that year with A Room with a View (1985), based on the novel by E. M. Forster.
+Set in the Edwardian period of turn-of-the-20th-century England, he portrayed Cecil Vyse, the proper upper-class fiancé of the main character Lucy Honeychurch (played by Helena Bonham Carter).